stephaneeybert/docker-common/letsencrypt/INSTALLATION.md

 ```

 Import the certificates in the keystore on the local machine

-See how to enable HTTPS for a domain name in the ssh help file
+For this, see how to enable HTTPS for a domain name in the ssh help file